-- Fully accepted (see Criteria for Full Acceptance in this bulletin/catalog) - Completed English 302 with a grade of at least C or have demonstrated proficiency on the English placement. - Students are expected to submit their portfolios by the time they attain 90 credits. - Be in good academic standing (cumulative grade point average of 2.0 in all Barry University coursework) - Able to document at least 5 years of full-time professional work experience and/or community service - Attended a portfolio seminar - Student's Goals Statement and Autobiographical Learning Essay have been reviewed by the writing lab or site tutor.
+- Fully accepted (see Criteria for Full Acceptance in this bulletin/catalog) - Completed English 302 with a grade of at least C or have demonstrated proficiency on the English placement. - Student has less than 90 college credits at portfolio submission. - Be in good academic standing (cumulative grade point average of 2.0 in all Barry University coursework) - Able to document at least 5 years of full-time professional work experience and/or community service - · Attended a portfolio seminar - Student's Goals Statement and Autobiographical Learning Essay have been reviewed by the writing lab or site tutor.